 3. Melt butter in small pot over low heat.

-4. Whisk in flour and stir continually until mixture thickens — about 45 seconds.
+4. Stir in flour and stir continually until mixture thickens slightly — 1 – 2 minutes.

-5. Slowly pour in half and half and milk and whisk until mixture thickens again — about 3 -4 minutes on VERY low heat.
+5. Slowly pour in half and half and stir until mixture thickens again — about 3 -4 minutes on VERY low heat.

-7. Add cheese sauce to pasta, then season with salt and pepper to taste.
-Stir until pasta is coated thoroughly.
+7. Add cheese sauce to pasta and stir until pasta is coated thoroughly.

 8. Divide pasta evenly between ramekins.
-Sprinkle bread crumbs evenly over top of each.
+Sprinkle bread crumbs evenly over top of each, if using.

 NOTES & TIPS